ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: Overview of

-In rehosting-based firmware fuzzing, ES firmware interacts with emulated peripherals according to a fuzzer-generated schedule for each execution.
-The fuzzer usually generates a schedule---a firmware input---in two steps.
-First, it runs a coverage-guided fuzzing engine (e.g., AFL) to generate a random byte string.
-Then, it runs a harness equipped with the firmware's peripheral models (e.g., MMIO models) to translate the byte string into a schedule.
-Some firmware fuzzers, like Hoedur \cite{hoedur} and MultiFuzz \cite{multifuzz}, aim to improve the first step.
-Others, like Fuzzware \cite{fuzzware} and \name, aim to improve the second.
-A firmware fuzzer mainly adopts peripheral models that describe the MMIO behavior of firmware peripherals \cite{pretender, p2im, jetset, uEmu, fuzzware, sEmu}.
-ES firmware performs each MMIO access as a memory access, so the \textbf{only} uncertainty to a firmware fuzzer in handling an MMIO access is the data retrieved by an MMIO read.
+In rehosting-based firmware fuzzing, the firmware interacts with emulated peripherals during each execution according to a fuzzer-generated schedule.
+A typical fuzzer produces each schedule (i.e., each test case) in two steps.
+First, a coverage-guided fuzzing engine (e.g., AFL) generates a random byte string.
+Then, a fuzzing harness translates this byte string into a schedule based on the firmware's peripheral models (e.g., MMIO models).
+Some fuzzers, such as Hoedur \cite{hoedur} and MultiFuzz \cite{multifuzz}, aim to improve the first step.
+Others, such as Fuzzware \cite{fuzzware} and \name, aim to improve the second.
+Firmware treats MMIO accesses as memory accesses, so a firmware fuzzer's \textbf{only} uncertainty in emulating MMIO accesses lies in the values returned by MMIO reads.
+MMIO models used in the second step primarily describe these returned values \cite{pretender, p2im, jetset, uEmu, fuzzware, sEmu}.
+The fuzzer assigns each MMIO read with a model inferred from, say, the firmware binary.
+The read returns a value prescribed by the model upon emulation, consuming random bytes generated by the fuzzing engine if the model admits multiple values.